wilkox/treemapify/README.md

   - A factor column, containing the labels for each rectangle; and
   - A factor column, containg group names to group the rectangles.

-Let's plot some economic data for the G-20 group of major world economies ().
+Let's plot some economic data for the G-20 group of major world economies.

 ```R
 > source_url("https://raw.github.com/wilkox/treemapify/master/examples/G20.R")